-The university recently decided to conduct only one training cruise per year instead of two.
-This has resulted in a significant reduction in our enrollment.
+The university recently decided to conduct only one training cruise per year instead of two. this may have resulted in a significant reduction in our enrollment.
+The Marine Transportation program could be grown by admitting more students.
+However, the faculty from the department recognize that the program is expensive.